Skip to main content

 In some rare case, a module might have both Uplink and USB connector, like we have on Ghizzy.
 In this case, the user can use either USB or Uplink as they are both wired together internally.

-Always connect the non-DUELink modules first in line with the microcomputer then add as many DUELink modules as the wires can handle!!
+Always connect the non-DUELink modules first in line with the microcomputer and then add as many DUELink modules as the wires can handle!!

 The second connector is Downlink.
 It connects to the next modules' Uplink connector.